Naproxen and esomeprazole (Oral route)

 - More common

-- Blistering, peeling or red skin
+- Blistering, peeling, or reddening of the skin

 - burning feeling in the chest or stomach

 - loss of appetite